 - Keep Your container in a cool, dry location.

-- If you are using a clear glass container, wrap the container to keep sunlight out
+- If you use a clear glass container, wrap the container to keep sunlight out.

 Warning: High alcohol spirits are flammable, so use caution